Javascript is not enabled.

 What began with a $1 payment to her credit card company turned into a loss of $1,000 and months of hassle for Ana Warner, 80.

 Still a few days away from receiving her next Social Security check, Warner lost $1,000 from her checking account, which was overdrawn.
 “I was cleaned out,” she says.
-While the vast majority of mail sent through the U.S. Postal Service (USPS) — which handles some 129 billion pieces a year — arrives without incident, mail theft and mail carrier robberies are a growing problem around the U.S. It’s causing alarm and drawing more intense scrutiny from law enforcement and particularly the U.S. Postal Inspection Service (USPIS).
+Though the vast majority of mail sent through the U.S. Postal Service (USPS) — which handles about 129 billion pieces a year — arrives without incident, mail theft and mail carrier robberies are a growing problem around the U.S. It’s causing alarm and drawing more intense scrutiny from law enforcement and particularly the U.S. Postal Inspection Service (USPIS).

 Behind the crime